Video Enhancement with Task-Oriented Flow: Evaluation

-\iftoggle{forarxiv}{ For video deblocking, \tbl{tbl:deblock} shows that \model out-performs V-BM4D. \fig{fig:deblock} also shows the qualitative comparison between \model, Fixed Flow, and V-BM4D.
+For video deblocking, \tbl{tbl:deblock} shows that \model outperforms \vbm4d. \fig{fig:deblock} also shows the qualitative comparison between \model, \fflow, and \vbm4d.
 Note that the compression artifacts around the girl's hair (top) and the man's nose (bottom) are completely removed by \model.
-The vertical line around the man's eye (bottom) due to a blocky compression is also removed by our algorithm. }{ \tbl{tbl:deblock} also shows that \model out-performs V-BM4D on video deblocking and please refer to \suppname for qualitative results. }
+The vertical line around the man's eye (bottom) due to a blocky compression is also removed by our algorithm.
+To demonstrate the robustness of our algorithms on video deblocking with different quantization levels, we also evaluate the three algorithms on input videos generated under three different quantization levels, and \model consistently outperforms other two baselines. \fig{fig:deblock_multiple_q} also shows that when the quantization level increases, the deblocking output remains mostly the same, suggesting the robustness of \model.